 The Company is subject to U.S. federal income taxes, in addition to state and local income taxes, with respect to its allocable share of any taxable income or loss of Symbotic Holdings, LLC.
+Holdings.
 The remaining share of Symbotic Holdings income or loss is non-taxable to the Company and is not reflected in current or deferred income taxes.
 The Company's foreign subsidiaries are subject to income tax in their local jurisdictions.

-For the three and six months ended March 30, 2024, the Company recorded a current income tax benefit of \$ 0.2 million and \$0.1 million, respectively.
-For the three and six months ended March 25, 2023, the Company recorded a current income tax benefit of less than \$0.1 million and a \$0.2 million current income tax expense, respectively.
-The Company incurred a pre-tax loss for the three and six month periods and recorded a full valuation allowance against its domestic deferred tax assets and a partial valuation allowance against its foreign deferred tax assets.
+For the three and six nine months ended March 30, 2024 June 29, 2024, the Company recorded a current income tax benefit expense of \$0.2 million \$0.1 million and less than \$0.1 million, respectively.
+For the three and six nine months ended March 25, 2023 June 24, 2023, the Company recorded a current income tax benefit expense of less than \$0.1 million and a \$0.2 million, current income tax expense, respectively.
+The Company incurred a pre-tax loss for the three and six nine month periods and recorded a full valuation allowance against its domestic deferred tax assets and a partial valuation allowance against its foreign deferred tax assets.
 The Company incurs state tax expense by Symbotic LLC at the flow-through entity level and foreign tax expense at its foreign subsidiaries.
-The effective tax rate for the three and six months ended March 30, 2024 is 0.46% and 0.13% respectively, as compared to an effective tax rate for the three and six months ended March 25, 2023 of 0.03% and (0.19)%, respectively.
-The effective tax rate differs from the federal statutory income tax rate primarily due to the flow-through entity level taxes and the effect of the valuation allowance against the Company's net federal, state, and foreign deferred income taxes.
+The effective tax rate for the three and six nine months ended March 30, 2024 June 29, 2024 is 0.46% (0.70)% and 0.13% (0.04)% respectively, as compared to an effective tax rate of -% and (0.15)%, for the three and six nine months ended March 25, 2023 of 0.03% and (0.19)% June 24, 2023, respectively.
+The effective tax rate differs from the federal statutory income tax rate primarily due to the flow-through entity level taxes and the effect of the valuation allowance against the Company's net federal state, and foreign state deferred income taxes.

-As of March 30, 2024, the Company continues to conclude that the negative evidence regarding its ability to realize its deferred tax assets outweighs the positive evidence, and the Company has a full valuation allowance against its domestic federal and state net deferred tax assets and a partial valuation allowance against its foreign net deferred tax assets.
+As of March 30, 2024 June 29, 2024, the Company continues to conclude that the negative evidence regarding its ability to realize its deferred tax assets outweighs the positive evidence, and the Company has a full valuation allowance against its domestic federal and state net deferred tax assets and a partial valuation allowance against its foreign net deferred tax assets.
 The Company has a history of cumulative pre-tax losses for the three previous fiscal years which it believes represents significant negative evidence in evaluating whether its deferred tax assets are realizable.
 Given these cumulative losses, lack of forecast history, the competitive environment, and uncertainty of general economic conditions, the Company does not believe it can rely on projections of future taxable income exclusive of reversing taxable temporary differences to support the realization of its deferred tax assets.
 In upcoming quarters, the Company will continue to evaluate both the positive and negative evidence surrounding its ability to realize its deferred tax assets.